Scripps Research: Outreach programs

 The California and Florida campuses both offer educational outreach programs for high school students and undergraduates interested in learning more about science.

 Scripps Florida

 The Florida campus of Scripps Research operates a 350000 sqft state-of-the-art biomedical research facility focusing on neuroscience, cancer biology, medicinal chemistry, drug discovery, biotechnology, and alternative energy development.
 More than 500 faculty, staff and students occupy Scripps Research's Florida campus.

 The facility's grand opening took place on February 26, 2009, five years after Scripps Florida started operating.
-It was a public ceremony that drew many dignitaries, including then-Florida Gov. Charlie Crist.
+It was a public ceremony that drew many dignitaries, including then-governor Charlie Crist.

-The scenic Jupiter, Florida campus of Scripps Research encompasses three buildings on 30 lush acres within Palm Beach County’s innovation corridor, between Interstate 95 and the Atlantic Ocean.
-Here, dozens of principal investigators work with their laboratory members to understand disease and develop effective treatments.

 In 2022, Scripps Florida became a part of University of Florida Health.
 In October 2022, it received a $100 million donation from UF alumnus Herbert Wertheim.
 It was renamed Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology after the donation.

-Research

 The Herbert Wertheim UF Scripps Institute received $64.8 million in annual research revenue in 2024.